EBIvariation/CMAT/docs/manual-curation/step2-manual-curation.md

 ```

 Keep in mind however that EFO is not able to modify imported ontology hierarchies such as MONDO, so suggested child
-terms may not be respected.
+terms may not be included in the new term.